 Drug prices pose an ethical dilemma.
 On the one hand, treatments should be affordable to those who need them, but on the other, companies will have to finance many failed drug development attempts in order to uncover the successful few, so each life-saver may carry a hefty price tag.
 While pharmaceutical companies tend to deal with well-known generic drugs, biotech companies focus on developing new … Continue reading Money Observer: Is it time to invest in biotech?

-The photographs of storybook homes are a fleeting vision of an American dream that aspired to a ranch of one’s own “Storybook ranch houses”, built in the 1950s and 1960s, are a feature of neighbourhoods in the American south-west.
+“Storybook ranch houses”, built in the 1950s and 1960s, are a feature of neighbourhoods in the American south-west.
 The first photograph above was taken in Albuquerque, New Mexico, where such dreamy, pastel-coloured homes stand in contradiction to the desert that surrounds them.
-The … Continue reading Financial Times: ‘All You Can Lose is Your Heart’ by KayLynn Deveney
+The photographer KayLynn Deveney was born in Albuquerque, where her interest in storybook homes began.
+She went on to study journalism and photography, … Continue reading Financial Times: ‘All You Can Lose is Your Heart’ by KayLynn Deveney

 The photographer describes her work as ‘explorations of everyday experiences and observations of inner city life from a female perspective’ Hannah Starkey’s new urban landscapes often contain people, but she rarely captures them interacting.
 Instead her photographs portray moments of lonely contemplation, the subjects absorbed in private reverie, staring into space, at a wall or another woman, or at themselves in a mirror — as … Continue reading Financial Times: ‘Mirror – Untitled (2005)’